SkorpioX22/espflashutility/README.md

 > **Disclaimer:** All chip support is controlled by the development and changes made in esptool.
 I do not own any of the Espressif trademarks or intellectual property.
 This project is simply a GUI application designed to make flashing ESP devices easier.
 >
 > Please note that all boards and modules **(including clones and third-party variants)** may behave differently, and true compatibility or support is not guaranteed.
 Hardware variations, boot modes, and manufacturing differences can affect flashing results.
+>
+> Before making any report about incompatibility or malfunctioning flash functions, please double check that the USB port and cable being used is clean, workinng, and free of corrosion.
+If you are in doubt, use another port/USB Cable.

 ### ESP32 Family Variants